VG-62 (ringette)

 VG-62 Ringette is a ringette club in Finland from Naantali.
-The club was founded in 1979 and plays in the Finland national ringette league, SM Ringette (formerly Ringeten SM-sarja).
+The club was founded in 1979 and plays in the Finland national ringette league, SM Ringette.
 It is one of the sports divisions of the VG-62 sports club.
-VG-62 Ringette has won six gold, five silver, and two bronze in the SM Ringette league which was established in 1987.
-In addition, VG-62 has B–F junior teams in ringette.
+VG-62 Ringette has won gold, silver, and bronze medals in the SM Ringette league.
+VG-62 also has B–F junior teams in ringette.